-Treatment of diabetes requires a team approach, including you and your family and healthcare providers (doctor, nurse, diabetes educator, dietitian), and sometimes other clinicians (exercise physiologist, podiatrist, etc).
+Treatment of diabetes requires a team approach, including you and your family and health care providers (doctor, nurse, diabetes educator, dietitian), and sometimes other clinicians (exercise physiologist, podiatrist, etc).
 The treatment of type 1 diabetes is discussed separately.
-(See "Patient information: Diabetes mellitus type 1: Insulin treatment (Beyond the Basics)".)
+(See "Patient education: Diabetes mellitus type 1: Insulin treatment (Beyond the Basics)".)

 COMPLICATIONS OF TYPE 1 DIABETES

 Keeping your blood sugar near normal can reduce your risk of long-term complications.
 This means that you will need to check your blood sugar several times per day, give insulin shots or use an insulin pump, monitor what you eat, and see your doctor or nurse on a regular basis.

 People with type 1 diabetes are at increased risk of cardiovascular disease, which can cause heart attack, chest pain, stroke, and even death.
 (See "Patient education: Preventing complications in diabetes mellitus (Beyond the Basics)".)